nehcgnem/ECE650_Waterloo/README.md

-# ECE650 Assignments and Project
+# ECE650 Assignment and Project code